espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Fortuitous Shift.md

 # Fortuitous Shift
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You have grown more comfortable with your penchant for supernatural disappearance.
-The flat check DC of your Fortuitous Shift feat decreases to DC 11 flat{11}, and you are no longer [[Dazzled]] if you succeed.
+The flat check DC of your Fortuitous Shift feat decreases to DC 11 flat{11}, and you are no longer [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] if you succeed.